metadriverse/metadriverse.github.io/_pages/MetaUrban_rebuttal.md

 nav_order: 2
 ---

+<p style="text-align: center">This page displays video demonstrations in response to reviewers’ feedback.
+Click on any video to play.
+You can also find specific responses by searching the reviewer's name.</p>

 <div class="research-section">
-    <h3 style="text-align: center">Rebuttal Video Demonstrations</h3>
-    <p style="text-align: center">This page showcases various video demonstrations in response to reviewer feedback.
-Click on any video to play.</p>

     <div class="video-grid">
         <div class="video" id="video_index_0000">